frdel/agent-zero/prompts/agent.tools.md

 ### memory_tool:
 Manage long term memories.
 Allowed arguments are "query", "memorize", "forget" and "delete".
 Memories can help you remember important details and later reuse them.
 When querying, provide a "query" argument to search for.
 You will retrieve IDs and contents of relevant memories.
-Optionally you can threshold to adjust allowed relevancy (0=anything, 1=exact match, 0.1 is default).
+Optionally you can set a threshold to adjust allowed relevancy (0=anything, 1=exact match, 0.1 is default).
 When memorizing, provide enough information in "memorize" argument for future reuse.
 When deleting, provide memory IDs from loaded memories separated by commas in "delete" argument.
 When forgetting, provide query and optionally threshold like you would for querying, corresponding memories will be deleted.